SUSE/connect-ng/PACKAGE.md

 $ osc service manualrun
 ```

-This will create a `connect-ng` directory with the latest changes from git's
+This will create a `connect-ng` directory with the latest changes from the specified
-`main` branch.
+branch.
 After this, you can apply whatever changes you want inside of
 the `connect-ng` and commit it.

 If you have the source code somewhere else, you have two ways to go.
 First of